 Journal of Neuroinflammation

 Digital Object Identifier (DOI)

 Li, Han Dong; Li, Minshu; Shi, Elaine; Jin, Wei Na; Wood, Kristofer; Gonzales, Rayna; and Liu, Qiang, "A Translocator Protein 18 Kda Agonist Protects Against Cerebral Ischemia/Reperfusion Injury" (2017).
-Neurobiology.
+Translational Neuroscience.
 121.